mafrarrix/devops-for-programmers-project-77/README.md

 ## Installation guide

 ### *Setting up SSH Key*
-Before running Terraform to create your Droplets, you need to ensure that you have an SSH key set up and associated with your DigitalOcean account.
+Before running Terraform to create your Droplets, you need to ensure that you have an SSH key set up and associated with your Scaleway account.
 Here are the steps to do that:

 1. **Check for Existing SSH Key (Optional):**